leoj3n/vercel-img/README.md

 # vercel-img

-> High-performance responsive/progressive images for SvelteKit.
+> High-performance responsive/progressive images for SvelteKit with the option to use Vercel optimized images.

 Automatically transform local images into multiple widths and next-gen formats, then render a minimally invasive LQIP-included HTML representation into your SvelteKit project.